Exploring the Lessons of Humility in the Practice of Yoga

 Humility Vs Ego

 In Humility one embraces openness and surrender.
 In yoga, humility allows practitioners to approach the mat without expectations, avoiding any form of comparison and judgement.
-Humility helps to create a balanced mindset where progress is celebrated without any form of arrogance!
+Humbleness helps to create a balanced mindset where progress is celebrated without any form of arrogance!

 The Role of Humility in Asana Practice